 Grovelife website refresh2020 Dec 30

-I refreshed our family website for 2021!
-Some pictures are still only available at the old website.
+I refreshed our family website for 2021.
+However, some pictures are still only available at the old website.

-The new site is built with a custom app that generates the website.
+The new site is built from text files with a custom app.
 This continues a tradition of making custom tools for building my own website.
 The first was by hand, the second in Java, the third in Ruby, and now this one is in Swift.
 In my day job I use a graphical computer language, and so this project was a way to get practice again in a text computer language.

 When I get going on a project, often I can taste it being done.
 The anticipation gets quite high.
 One evening when I was well along on the Weave builder software, Austin and Janae had come over with their family for regular dinner together.
 They were calling me to the table at a point when I had my head deep into some software detail.